arXiv/accessibility2024/source/presenters.md

 ![Ashley Shew](../assets/profile/ashley.png){.mkd-img-left .mkd-img-profile alt='Headshot of Ashley outdoors with the sun shining brightly on the lawn in the background'}

-**Associate Professor of Science, Technology, and Society, Virginia Tech; Co-editor-in-chief of Techné, the journal of the Society for Philosophy and Technology.**
+**Associate Professor of Science, Technology, and Society, Virginia Tech.**

 Ashley specializes in disability studies and technology ethics and believes in cross-disciplinary, cross-disability, and public-facing scholarship.
-She is the author of Against Technoableism (2023) and Animal Constructions and Technological Knowledge (2017).
+She is the author of Against Technoableism (2023) and Animal Constructions and Technological Knowledge (2017) and the co-editor-in-chief of *Techné: Research in Philosophy and Technology*.
 To the forum, she will bring in insights from her latest book and explore the harmful belief that the disabled simply await being 'fixed' by technological wizardry instead of making society more accessible and equitable.
 [Ashley's Faculty page](https://liberalarts.vt.edu/departments-and-schools/department-of-science-technology-and-society/faculty/ashley-shew.html){target="_blank"}

 ---